Analysis of Key Voter Law Cases

 Crawford v.
 Marion County Election Board, 128 S.Ct.
 1610 (2008)

 This case deals with whether states can require a photo ID as a prerequisite to voting.
 Indiana had enacted an election law (SEA 483) that required citizens to present government-issued photo identification at voting stations.
-The Supreme Court held that the law was reasonable and did not unduly burden voters.
+The Supreme Court held that the state law was reasonable and did not unduly burden voters in either state elections or federal elections.

-Today, states have different laws when it comes to ID requirements for voting.
-In Georgia, for example, you need a picture ID to vote, while in states like Alaska, an ID without a picture will suffice.
+Today, states have different voter ID laws.
+In New York, for example, registered voters need not present a picture ID to vote.
+In Georgia, you need a picture ID to vote, while in states like Alaska, an ID without a picture will suffice.

 Husted v.
 A. Philip Randolph Institute, 138 S.Ct.
 1833 (2018)